fieldtrip/website/getting_started/egi.md

 The egi_mff_v2 implementation in MATLAB depends on a generic Java implementation of the reading functions.

-To ensure that MATLAB can find the .jar file, you have to add a path to the MFF-1.0.jar (java) file by typing the following on your matlab prompt
+To ensure that MATLAB can find the .jar file, you have to add a path to the MFF-1.0.jar (java) file by typing the following on your MATLAB prompt

     javaaddpath path/to/fieldtrip/external/egi_mff/java/MFF-1.2.jar